 In common with other cities, Sheffield has numerous elms under the age of forty, however these are all vulnerable to being wiped out by the next outbreak Dutch Elm Disease.
 Chelsea Road’s Huntingdon elm has survived various waves of the devastating disease and is now 120 years old, suggesting that it benefits from natural resistance to the infection.
 Leading elm experts are backing the campaign to save this tree and say that it should be studied, as it may the hold the key to growing resistant elms in the future.

 Taken alone this fact supports efforts to retain the tree, although there is another equally important reason to save it: the elm is home to the white-letter hairstreak butterfly, a UK Biodiversity Action Plan Priority Species.
 This rare, and elusive, butterfly depends upon mature elms for its survival.
 Council proposals to create a nearby alternative home for the colony seems to be based on untested guesswork and STAG are not optimistic that the butterflies will adopt a new home.
+Butterfly Conservation have issued a statement warning of the consequences of felling this important habitat.

 So why are SCC so keen to see it felled?
 They are following the advice of Amey’s engineers who have costed the works needed to save the tree at £50,000, a sum that SCC say they are unwilling to pay.
 STAG asked an independent expert to judge the costs involved and they indicated that it would could be completed for between £1,500 – £3,500.
 So how did Amey arrive at their figure?
 In an email exchange between a STAG supporter and Paul Billington, Director of Culture and Environment at SCC, the costs are given as follows: